A high order unfitted finite element method for time-Harmonic Maxwell interface problems: The unfitted finite element method

 Inspired by Johansson and Larson \cite{Jo13} in the setting of a fictitious boundary DG method for elliptic equations, one possible way to satisfy the assumption (H1) is to locally refine the surrounding elements $K'$ of a small element $K\in\cT^\Ga$ so that the elements $K'$ are of the same size as $K$ and $K'$ are completely included in $\Om_1$ or $\Om_2$.
 Then we can define $N(K)$ as the union of $K$ and those elements $K'$.
 A similar construction can be made for small boundary elements $K\in\cT^\Si$.
-We refer to Chen and Liu \cite{Ch22} for a reliable algorithm to merge small interface elements with their surrounding elements to automatically generate a finite element mesh whose elements are large with respect to both domains $\Om_1,\Om_2$ for any two dimensional smooth interfaces.
+Fig.\ref{fig:3new} illustrates a small element merged with 2 or 8 of its neighboring elements to form a macro-element.
+When a small element $K$ is of the form shown in Fig.\ref{fig:3.1}(a), the macro-element may include all 26 elements having non-empty intersection with the element $K$.
+We refer to Chen and Liu \cite{Ch22} for a reliable algorithm to merge small interface elements with their surrounding elements to automatically generate a finite element mesh whose elements are large with respect to both domains $\Om_1,\Om_2$ for any two-dimensional smooth interfaces.
 It is expected such a merging algorithm can also be constructed for the three dimensional smooth interfaces and will be pursued in a future work.